Find Trade Colleges

 The states with the most job growth for Immigration & Customs Inspector are Nevada, Utah, and Arkansas.
 Watch out if you plan on working in New Jersey, Maryland, or Wyoming.
 These states have the worst job growth for this type of profession.

-Salary for an Immigration & Customs Inspector
+What is the Average Salary of an Immigration & Customs Inspector

-The average yearly salary of an Immigration & Customs Inspector ranges between $43,800 and $138,860.
+The typical yearly salary for Immigration and Customs Inspectors is somewhere between $43,800 and $138,860.

 undefined